 - Or a Home Realtor

-All of these professionals come together to create and establish the vibrant real estate business.
+All of these professionals come together to create and establish a vibrant real estate business.

-One especially key attribute of real estate businesses are the real estate agents and brokers who handle clients in the transaction processes providing advice, information, arranging property tours and helping to negotiate deals.
+One especially key attribute of real estate businesses is the real estate agents and brokers who handle clients in the transaction processes providing advice, information, arranging property tours, and helping to negotiate deals.

 Why is Real Estate Business Considered an Investment?

 Real estate is the biggest capital investment you can make and it’s highly cash flow dependent.

 Risk management is the biggest obstacle that an investor needs to manage.
 Management and evaluation of risk is the main element of any successful real estate investment strategy.
 Risks can occur in many different ways at any stage of the investment process.